Dr. Sharon Weir

 Description / History

 Parent-founded New West Charter School (NWC) is a free, independent, high-performing, public charter school, chartered by the State Board of Education and supervised by the Charter Schools Division of the California Department of Education.
-It is currently serving grades 6 – 12, and just completed the process of building a full high school serving grades 9 – 12.
+It is currently serving grades 6 – 12.
+NWC+ is our hybrid, part online/part in-class high school currently serving grades 9 – 11.
+NWC+ will serve grades 9 – 12 beginning Fall 2020.

 The development of NWC began in 2000 with an organized community effort, thanks to the hard work and dedication of many parents to start a new school that would provide Los Angeles’ ethnically, culturally and socio-economically diverse families with a choice in public education.
 The school first opened its doors September 2003 at its Pico Boulevard campus in West Los Angeles, under its charter granted by the State Board of Education.
-In fall 2013, New West Charter moved its primary base to its current location as the culmination of its long-term expansion plan.
+In fall 2013, New West Charter moved its primary base to 1905 Armacost Avenue as the culmination of its long-term expansion plan.
+In Spring 2019, we reestablished tenancy at the Pico campus for our 6th and 7th grades only.
+At that same time, NWC+ established permanent residency at the Armacost campus.

 The mission of New West Charter is to provide an academically-rigorous, highly-individualized education for 21st-century students in grades 6 – 12.